reviczky/northumbria/modules/research/group_report.md

 ### Quotes \reference[section:quotes]{Section 2.1.1}

-The following quote has been acquired from co-location spaces for the Lombard Street premises: \par
+The following quote has been acquired from co-location spaces for the NPS Intel group: \par

 \blank[line]